coilhq/mucoa/SCENARIO_COVER.md

 #### Settlement Reservation - [A to B], [B to A] and [B to C]
 > The order of the clearing/settlement is not important.
 > Once settlement occurs, the Payable units are debited and collateral is credited.

+# TODO @jason A Payable to B should be an [Settlement/Bank/Clearing] Account

 ```
 DR A Payable to B                           100